getdish/dish/docs/developer-setup.md

 Some helper commands to get started:

-- `yarn bootstrap`: builds the base image
-- `yarn start` will run docker-compose for local development
+`dsh run yarn start` will run docker-compose for local development `dsh migrate_hasura` for updating migrations

-Once you're logged in and have Docker Compose installed, go to the root of this repo and run:

-`docker-compose up`

-For initial installation you may need to run this command a few times so postgres can generate encryption keys.
-You will also need to use an `init` arg to the first migrations run:

-`./dsh migrate_hasura`

 When you need to rebuild the containers to update their code run:

-`docker-compose build`
+`dsh run docker-compose build`

 To build an individual container:

-`docker-compose build [container-name]`
+`dsh run docker-compose build [container-name]`

-So, for example `docker-compose build app`.
+So, for example `dsh run docker-compose build app`.

 ## Debugging broken docker build